 Augment.
 With an action, you may cast the enhance ability spell.
 This can affect anything touching the blade (including yourself or any ally you touch).
 This costs 1 charge.

 Guard.
-With an action, you can cast the power word shield spell.
+With an action, you can cast the power word: shield spell.
 This can affect anything touching the blade (including yourself or an ally you touch).
 This costs 1 charge.

 Weave.
 With an action, you may cast the prismatic spray spell.
 This costs 4 charges.